 LIF is a technique with high selectivity.
 It is possible to selectively address species to emit light even in combustion environments where hundreds of different species are present.
 For small, typically diatomic molecules single quantum states can be detected which allow to determine gas temperatures even under non-equilibrium conditions.

 Due to the spectral shift of the LIF emission unwanted interferences from stray light or Mie scattering can be effectively suppressed.

-LIF imaging is particularly attractive due to the strength of the resonant absorption process compared with the non-resonant Rayleigh and Raman techniques Due to this sensitivity techniques.
-LIF has the capability to detect flame radicals and other species at the ppm or even sub-ppm level.
+LIF imaging is particularly attractive due to the strength of the resonant absorption process compared with the non-resonant Rayleigh and Raman techniques Due to this sensitivity, techniques like LIF has the capability to detect flame radicals and other species at the ppm or even sub-ppm level.
 Sensitivity and selectivity are the two main advantages of the LIF technique.